 - Just because property is in your name doesn’t mean you will get it – when it comes to assets, no matter whose name is on the title, even in the case of property, these assets are divided by the courts and what is right for the individuals, not the name that is on it.

 - Not all divorces require a trial – while not all divorces come to a trial, mediation and binding arbitration may be part of your divorce.
 Mediation is used to help amicably resolve any arguments while binding arbitration is held by a private attorney and is often used in cases which may have involved abuse or violence.
 If these do not resolve the issues, then a trial may be scheduled.

 - Don’t forget to change your will – most couples have a will which includes the other spouse in case of death.
 If you have a will which includes your ex, it is important that you remember to change this right away to protect your future assets.

 - There are alternatives – for many, a first step before divorce is to try to resolve issues within your marriage.
 Some alternatives to divorce include trial separations, mediation or counseling.
 If you do decide that divorce is the answer, then it is important to protect yourself by hiring an attorney.

 - An attorney is always a good idea – an attorney can help ensure that your assets are protected and the best interests of your children are taken into consideration during the divorce process.
 Amicable or not, an attorney is always a good idea when it comes to divorce.

-The Law Offices of Daniel J. Harris, P.C. is a lawyer in Gaylord, Michigan who specializes in criminal law, estate planning and family law including divorce law.
+Harris Law is a lawyer in Gaylord, Michigan who specializes in criminal law, estate planning and family law including divorce law.
 If you live in Kalkaska and are in need of assistance with divorce, wills, estate planning, or criminal or traffic law, contact Miranda Bailey-Quick at 231.347.4444 today.